Arnold Palmer: Personal life

-Palmer was married to the former Winnie Walzer for 45 years; the couple had two daughters.
-Winnie died at age 65 on November 20, 1999, from complications due to ovarian cancer.
-His grandson, Sam Saunders, is a professional golfer who grew up playing at Bay Hill, where he won the club championship at age 15.
-Sam attended Clemson University in South Carolina on a golf scholarship and turned pro in 2008.
-Saunders stated that Palmer's family nickname is "Dumpy".
-Arnold married his second wife, Kathleen Gawthrop, in 2005 in Hawaii.
+Palmer was married to the former Winnie Walzer for 45 years; the couple had two daughters, Peggy and Amy.
+Winnie died at age 65 on November 20, 1999, of complications from ovarian cancer.

+Palmer's grandson Sam Saunders is a professional golfer who grew up playing at Bay Hill, where he won the club championship at age 15.
+Saunders attended Clemson University in South Carolina on a golf scholarship and turned pro in 2008.
+He stated that Palmer's family nickname is "Dumpy.”

+Palmer married his second wife, Kathleen Gawthrop, in 2005 in Hawaii.

 During the spring and summer months, Palmer resided in Latrobe, and he spent winters in Orlando and La Quinta, California.
 He first visited Orlando in 1948 during a college match.
-When he took up residence in Orlando, Palmer helped the city become a recreation destination, "turning the entire state of Florida into a golfing paradise".
-That included building one of the premier events on the PGA Tour there along with his contributing to new hospitals.
+When he took up residence in Orlando, Palmer helped the city become a recreation destination, "turning the entire state of Florida into a golfing paradise.”
+That included building one of the premier events on the PGA Tour there, along with his contributions to new hospitals.
 On hearing about Palmer's death, Tiger Woods said, "My kids were born at the Winnie Palmer Hospital for Women & Babies, and his philanthropic work will be remembered along with his accomplishments in golf."
 Arnold Palmer Boulevard is named in his honor.

 Palmer was a member of the Freemasons since 1958.
 Palmer created the Arnie's Army Charitable Foundation to help children and youth.
 The Foundation saw the creation of the Winnie Palmer Hospital for Women & Babies Center, The Howard Philips Center for Children & Families, the Arnold Palmer Hospital for Children, and the Winnie Palmer Nature Reserve.
 He and O.J.
 Simpson were spokespersons for Hertz Rent-a-Car.
 Palmer served on the advisory board of U.S. English, a group that supports making English the official language of the United States.